Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 ```
  pipenv install
 ```
-### InfluxDB & Grafana
+### Databases and Data Visualization
-One final step before we can run this program, we will need to install and setup InfluxDB on the RPi.
+Before we can run this program, we will need to install and setup InfluxDB on the RPi.
 Looking at the offical documeation, 3 Series RPi's and RPi's running 32bit operating systems aren't supported.....however this seemed to work just fine [following this tutorial](https://simonhearne.com/2020/pi-influx-grafana/).
 The summary of the steps is as follows:
 #### InfluxDB
 First we need to update our package list and upgrade all our out of date packages.
 We can do this using the following terminal commands:
 ```